RDS-6s

-RDS-6s (РДС-6с; American codename: "Joe 4") was the first Soviet test of a boosted fission weapon that occurred on August 12, 1953, that detonated with an energy equivalent to 400 kilotons of TNT.
+RDS-6s (РДС-6с; CIA designation: JOE 4) was the first Soviet test of a boosted fission weapon that occurred on August 12, 1953, that detonated with an energy equivalent to 400 kilotons of TNT.

 RDS-6 utilized a scheme in which fission and fusion fuel (lithium-6 deuteride) were "layered", a design known as the Sloika (Слойка, named after a type of layered puff pastry) or the so-called layer cake design, model in the Soviet Union.
 A ten-fold increase in explosive power was achieved by a combination of fusion and fission, yet it was still 26 times less powerful than the Ivy Mike device tested by the US in 1952.
 A similar design was earlier theorized by Edward Teller, but never tested by the US, as the "Alarm Clock".